Applying Subschemas Conditionally¶

 properties that are required if p is present.

-In the following example, whenever a credit_card
+In the following example, whenever a credit_card property is provided,

-property must also be present:
+a billing_address property must also be present:

-This instance has a credit_card
+This instance has a credit_card, but it's missing a billing_address.

 Note that dependencies are not bidirectional.
 It's okay to have a billing address without a credit card number.